Vavuz/SET09102_portfolio/README.md

 # SET09102 portfolio

 Hello everyone!
-I am Marco Vavassori, I am a third year student at Edinburgh Napier University.
+I am Marco Vavassori, I am a third-year student at Edinburgh Napier University.
-This Github repository contains 10 portfolio entries that I have written for my Software Engineering Coursework.
-Each one of them is a detailed and reflective description of the work that was done by my team and I during each practical session.
+This GitHub repository contains 10 portfolio entries that I have written for my Software Engineering Coursework.
+Each one of them is a detailed and reflective description of the work that was done by my team and I during each practical session.<br>
 I hope that you find this content useful!
-If you have any question feel free to contanct me, my details are on my Github profile.
+If you have any questions feel free to contact me, my details are on my GitHub profile.

 ## Contents